Automated Creation with R

 The output is a data frame that can be exported to CSV, Excel, or included in R Markdown/Quarto documents.

 You can add descriptive labels to make the codebook more informative.
-These labels are stored as metadata (attributes) attached to each column, similar to how pandas allows you to add .attrs to Series or DataFrames.
+These labels are stored as attributes (extra information attached to each column).

 What this code does:

-• structure(column, label = "description") attaches a label attribute to a column without changing its data
+• structure(column, label = "description") attaches a label to a column without changing its data

-• mutate() replaces each column with a labeled version of itself (same data, but with metadata attached)
+• mutate() replaces each column with a labeled version of itself (same data, just with a description attached)

 Important: The number of columns stays the same, and the data values don’t change.
-You’re just adding descriptive metadata that data_codebook() can extract and display.
+You’re just adding descriptive information that data_codebook() can extract and display.

 # Add variable labels using attributes